mrxk/dev-env/README.md

  * `rebuild --spawn`: Build a spawn dev-env image in the current directory
  * `spawn`: Spawn a detached dev-env container in the current directory
- * `exec`: Exec a command via bash in a spawned dev-env container in the current directory
+ * `exec`: Exec a command in a spawned dev-env container in the current directory
  * `stop`: Stop a spawned dev-env container in the current directory
  * `rm --spawn`: Remove a spawn dev-env container in the current directory
  * `rmi --spawn`: Remove a spawn dev-env container and its associated image in the current directory